aaiken1/fin-data-analysis-text/_sources/intro.md

 [Python Programming for Data Science](https://www.tomasbeuzen.com/python-programming-for-data-science/README.html) is another great, general resource.
 You'll find a discussion of the basics, along with a Python style guide for writing readable code, details and about NumPy and Pandas, and tips for data wrangling and cleaning.

+[Python for Data Analysis, 3E](https://wesmckinney.com/book/) is also available for free online.
+The author has just updated to a third edition.

-While neither of these guides are finance-related, *per se*, both cover material that will come up in any sort of data science project.
+While these guides are not finance-related, *per se*, they cover material that will come up in any sort of data science project.
 I thank the authors for making these resources available and I use examples from them in my notes.

 We are also using [DataCamp](https://www.datacamp.com) throughout the semester.
 See our Moodle page for the log in instructions - I have already set up our class page on DataCamp.
 Once you've completed all of the assignments, you'll have earned two different certificates.
 DataCamp also has lots of mini-tutorials and **cheatsheets** that can help get you started.